If you’ve looked at selling your property recently, one question that probably popped into mind is why are estate agents so expensive?

 The way we find and buy properties is changing and traditional estate agents are becoming less important in the process, yet their fees remain relatively high.

-So, let’s attempt to answer the question ‘why are estate agents so expensive?’.
+We considered the question a lot when we put our house on the market in 2020, so, using what we learned, let’s attempt to answer the question ‘why are estate agents so expensive?’.

 How Much Do Estate Agents Charge In The UK?